The best soil for houseplants

 • Indoor potting soil is designed to have high porosity because indoor plants usually take longer to dry out between waterings and their roots need more access to the air.
 Therefore, soil for indoor plants contains perlite, vermiculite, moss, etc.

 So, when choosing the best soil for houseplants, look for potting mixes labeled “indoor potting soil” or “well-draining houseplant soil.”
 As we mentioned, there is a spectrum, so you can often see mixes labeled ‘regular’ or ‘all purpose’.
 These mixes are suitable for both outdoor and indoor plants and are usually not plant-specific.
 They are light, pH neutral, pre-mixed with fertilizer, and have minerals for aeration.
-We will give you some examples of them too.

 You can also find out which one is better to choose soil for tomatoes in pots.